 Strangers in Space

-The Sensorites begins with an incongruous scene where our heroes stand around fondly remembering their many adventures together.
-No one mentions the weird one with the scissors.
+The SensoritesThe Sensorites begins with an incongruous scene which features our heroes fondly remembering all their adventures together so far, although nobody mentions the weird one with the scissors.
+However, when Barbara waves away her experiences in Mexico with a vague shrug, Sue isn’t very happy.

-Sue: “I’m over it now?” – that was a bit quick!
+Sue: “I’m over it now?”
+That was a bit quick!

-I try to change the subject.
+I change the subject.

 Me: The Sense Sphere is just over the road from the Ood Sphere.
 You know, where the Ood come from.

-Sue: If you say so.
+Sue: If you say so, Neil.

-Sue delights in the fact that poor, mad John looks like Roger Taylor having a bad trip and she’s completely gobsm acked when Hartnell takes control of a space ship.
+The SensoritesSue loves the fact that poor, mad John looks like Roger Taylor from Queen having a bad trip, and she’s completely gobsmacked when Hartnell takes control of a spaceship.

 Me: That’s probably because it hasn’t been vidFIREd yet.